-MSN - Family Nurse Practitioner (Must have current RN license)
+MSN - Family Nurse Practitioner

 For Kaplan University Gainful Employment program disclosure information, click here.

-†The online Master of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-Please note that most states require nurses to be nationally certified in order to obtain licensure as a nurse practitioner.
+*Please note that most states require nurses to be nationally certified in order to obtain licensure as a nurse practitioner.
 Students are responsible for determining whether they will be eligible for state Board of Nursing approval and certification as a nurse practitioner or advanced practice nurse in their state.
 Students can obtain additional information from their state’s Board of Nursing, the American Nurses Credentialing Center (AACN), and the American Academy of Nurse Practitioners (AANP).